Nicholasjl/Snowstorm/README.md

 SnowStorm is an python app for SECURITY TESTING PURPOSES ONLY!

 SnowStorm is a HTTP DoS Test Tool.
+Using asyncio to make it faster and lighter.
 Attack Vector exploited: HTTP Keep Alive + NoCache

+Yep,it can be called GoldenEye-asyncio

 Usage
 -----------------------------------------------------------------------------------------------------------